 Finally, as promised last year, we have nominated a Mongolian to join the TTF Board of Directors later this month.
 Mr. Esentsengel (Esee) Sukhee is a Deputy Director at MCS Holding LLC, a partner with the Fly Shop Mongolia, fly angler and conservationist.
 We look forward to working with Esee for many years to come.

 TTF is excited about our upcoming work in 2019.
 We will continue our work with the RiverKeepers and partner with Bioregions and Mongolia River Outfitters to host the second “Healthy Taimen Festival” and wellness clinic along the Onan River.
 Additionally, we are excited to work with PhD candidate Mrs. Chris Pavlovich of the East Side School in Livingston, Montana collaborating with teachers in Hovsgol Province to enhance their watershed health curriculum.
 Her proven program brings hands-on conservation and ecology to the fifth-grade classroom here in Montana and will be an important new program for our work in Mongolia.

 Please consider a donation towards our important work in Mongolia.
 TTF is a registered 501c3 and donations are tax deductible.
-Use the envelope provided to send a check or take a peek at our new website and donate online (www.taimenfund.org).
+Donate here on our website.
 Thank you one and all for all of your support and all the best in 2019.

 Executive Director, The Taimen Fund.